tatuhtuni/proj-kurssi/docs/architecture.md

 ### SemanticRouter

 ### SQLParser
+Transforms sql string into a syntax tree.
+Also provides some utilities like finding all tables in a sql statement.

 ### Analysis modules

 #### CmpDomainChecker
+Does analysis for suspicous comparisons between different domains. e.g., comparing columns off type VARCHAR(20) and VARCHAR(50) Returns a warning message if something was found, otherwise None.

 #### EqWildcardChecker
+Returns warning message if the sql has equals operation to a string with wild card character (the '%' character), otherwise None.

 #### ImpliedExpressionChecker
+Returns warning message if implied expression is detected, otherwise None.

 #### InconsistentExpressionChecker
+Inconsistent expression is some expression that is never true.
+For example: x = 10 AND x = 20

+This checker only finds a small subset of such expression, where postgresql itself detects the inconsistent expression in its query optimizer and exposes that information via its query execution plan.

 #### StrangeHavingChecker
+Returns warning message if there exists HAVING without a GROUP BY, otherwise None.

 #### SubqueryOrderByChecker
+Returns warning message if there exists ORDER BY in a subquery, otherwise None.

+This check gives misses some situations with redundant ORDER BY but should never give false positives, only false negatives.

 #### SubquerySelectChecker
+Returns warning message if there no column SELECTed in a subquery is not used in that subquery of its own columns, otherwise returns None.

 #### SumDistinctChecker
+Returns warning message if the sql has SUM/AVG(DISTINCT ...), otherwise None

 ### Program configuration
+The configuration files are read in order from: /etc/pg4n.conf then from $XDG\_CONFIG\_HOME/pg4n.conf, or if $XDG\_CONFIG\_HOME is not set, from
+$HOME/.config/pg4n.conf, and lastly from $PWD/pg4n.conf, with each new value introduced in latter files overriding the previous value.

+Options in the configuration file are written like: "option\_name value" where value may be: true, 1, yes, false, 0, no

+By default all warnings are enabled.
+Warnings can be disabled by warning type (which can be found from every warning message's end) e.g.

+`CmpDomains false`

 #### ConfigParser
+Parses a configuration file.

 #### ConfigReader
+Reads all configuration files and combines their option output into a `ConfigValues` class.

 #### ConfigValues
+Contains option values specied in the configuration files.

 ## Frontend